 The aim of this course is to provide the CUSOM student with a firm foundation of the structure, function, pathophysiology, pharmacology and clinical relevance of the central nervous system and special sensory structures.
-This knowledge will enable the physician to appropriately determine the patient's health as well as in diagnosis of disease, from the presented signs and symptoms.
-The terminology which is taught is the vocabulary for one's continuing medical education which will last the rest of your career.
+This knowledge will enable the physician to appropriately determine the patient's health, as well as in diagnosis of disease, from the presented signs and symptoms.
+The terminology taught is the vocabulary for continuing medical education that will last the rest of one's career.